 Maps are now stored in computers and new advanced map analyses can be carried out relatively easily.
 Geographic Information Systems (GIS) has become a quite well-known term in the last few decades.
 GIS is a collection of tools and techniques by which computers are used to collect, store, analyze and visualize maps and other geographical data.

-Another type of GIS-related project at the institution and GIS center deals with educational development and capacity building.
-Together with partners from Europe, the Middle East and Africa, we are developing pedagogy in both campus-based and online-based (Internet) GIS education.
-Course content and communication (student-teacher, student-student, and teacher-teacher) are studied and improved in collaboration with educational experts.
-Likewise, brand new GIS courses and programs are being built.
+Another type of GIS-related project at the department and the GIS center deals with educational development and capacity building.
+Together with partners from Europe, the Middle East and Africa, we are developing pedagogy in both campus-based and online-based GIS education.
+Course content and communication between teachers and students are studied and improved in collaboration with educational experts.
+Further, brand new GIS courses and programs are being built.